jparkerweb/chunk-match/README.md

     - `chunkPrefixDocument` (string): Prefix for document chunks (for embedding models that support task prefixes) (default: null)
     - `chunkPrefixQuery` (string): Prefix for query chunk (for embedding models that support task prefixes) (default: null)

+#### Note on Model Loading

+The first time you use a specific embedding model, it will take longer to process as the model needs to be downloaded and cached locally.
+Subsequent uses will be much faster since the cached model will be used.

 #### Returns

 Array of match results, each containing: